NarraBench: A Comprehensive Framework for Narrative Benchmarking: Introduction

 \section{Introduction}

 Narratives are omnipresent in daily life.
 They can be used to entertain, inform, persuade, and maintain shared beliefs in communities across generations.
-Designing large language models (LLMs) that can both understand and generate narrative communication is of utmost importance to building artificially intelligent systems useful for human beings.
+Designing large language models (LLMs) that can both understand and generate narrative communication is of utmost importance to building artificially intelligent systems useful for humans.

-Recent years have seen a wave of new benchmarks that use narratives to test long context understanding and models' theory of mind \citep{kimFANToMBenchmarkStresstesting2023,karpinskaOneThousandOne2024,chenMBENCHBenchmarkingTheory,wangNovelQABenchmarkingQuestion2025}.
-Many standard LLM benchmarks also draw on narrative skills, even when they are not presented as such: ``Needle in a haystack'' tests show models can correctly discern what is relevant to the present contextual frame \citep{kamradtNeedleHaystackPressure2025}, and summarization tasks require models to integrate information across long narrative contexts to identify important through-lines \citep{linROUGEPackageAutomatic2004}.
+Using narratives to test long context understanding and models' theory of mind has come into vogue of late \citep{kimFANToMBenchmarkStresstesting2023,karpinskaOneThousandOne2024,chenMBENCHBenchmarkingTheory,wangNovelQABenchmarkingQuestion2025}, and non-narrative-specific benchmarks can test for narrative understanding in unexpected ways: ``Needle in a haystack'' tests show models can discern what is relevant to the present contextual frame \citep{kamradtNeedleHaystackPressure2025}, and summarization tasks require models to integrate information across long contexts to identify important through-lines \citep{linROUGEPackageAutomatic2004}.

-Several large-scale benchmarks contain a significant amount of narrative content, regardless of their original design focus.
-For example, we estimate approximately 1 in 7 BIG-bench questions contains a story \citep{srivastavaImitationGameQuantifying2023}, 1 in 4 in HellaSwag \citep{zellersHellaSwagCanMachine2019}, and 1 in 3 in MMLU \citep{hendrycksMeasuringMassiveMultitask2021}.\footnote{All datasets were classified on a per-document basis with the BERT-based classifier from \citet{antoniakWherePeopleTell2024}.} Correctly answering these questions means language models must be capable of some form of narrative understanding.
+Several large-scale benchmarks contain a significant amount of narrative content in this way.
+For example, we estimate approximately 1 in 7 BIG-bench questions contains a story \citep{srivastavaImitationGameQuantifying2023}, 1 in 4 in HellaSwag \citep{zellersHellaSwagCanMachine2019}, and 1 in 3 in MMLU \citep{hendrycksMeasuringMassiveMultitask2021}.\footnote{All datasets were classified on a per-document basis with the BERT-based classifier from \citet{antoniakWherePeopleTell2024}.} Correctly answering these questions indicates some level of narrative understanding.

 Nevertheless, benchmarks that \emph{explicitly} and \emph{systematically} test for narrative understanding are rare and often lack theoretical consistency in their principal goals and methodological foundations.
-For example, existing benchmarks are nearly always oriented around single-answer frameworks, overlooking the way many narrative understanding tasks are fundamentally interpretive (i.e., perspectival) rather than deterministic in nature.
-Similarly, benchmarks tend to focus overwhelmingly on story-level content, missing more complex dimensions of narrative communication that include discourse structure and narrative perspective.
+Existing benchmarks often deploy single-answer frameworks, overlooking the way narrative understanding is a fundamentally interpretive (i.e., perspectival, not deterministic) task.
+Benchmarks likewise tend to focus on story-level content, missing more complex dimensions of narrative communication (e.g. discourse structure and narrative perspective).

 In this paper, we propose a novel comprehensive benchmarking framework designed to assess LLMs' capacity for narrative understanding.
 Our framework incorporates relevant existing benchmarks and identifies areas for future development under a single, theoretically coherent umbrella.
 Our core contributions are: